IRAN TOUR WITH THE TRAVEL CAMEL

 The tour is designed to maximise the best photographic opportunities – and this will appeal to photographers and non-photographers alike.
 I will be offering photographic guidance during the entire trip.

-We will commence and finish our travels in Dubai, and by doing so, you are able to extend your time away to explore the city and the United Arab Emirates (UAE).
+Your connecting flights into Iran will be to and from Dubai, and by doing so, you are able to extend your time away to explore the city and the United Arab Emirates (UAE).

-Fly from Dubai to Shiraz at 09:50 onboard flydubai flight FZ 271.
+Fly from Dubai to Shiraz at 09:50 onboard flydubai flight FZ 271 (you will need to book this flight).
 We arrive at approximately 10:45 local time to pass the lengthy immigration procedures.
 After checking in at our hotel, we embark on a half day tour including the Vakil complex, and one of the city’s famous gardens, Eram.

 An early start to ensure we see the spectacular colours of the Nasir Al Molk mosque.
 After that we will visit the Hafeez Tomb and Gate of Quran before concluding the day at the most spectacular building complex in Shiraz, the Shah Cheragh Shrine.

-The whole day will be touring Yazd, including the atmospheric and classical architecture of the Old Town, Jame Mosque of Yazd, Fire Temple and Bagh-e Dolat garden.
-There will be free time to explore Yazd.
+The whole day will be touring Yazd, including the atmospheric and classical architecture of the Old Town, the Towers of Silence, Jame Mosque of Yazd, and Dolat-Abad garden.
+There will be free time to explore Yazd with sunset at the Amir Chakhmagh Complex.

 Visiting north of Yazd, including the most important Zoroastrian shrine of Chak Chak, and touring Meybod, including the ice house, pigeon tower, Shah Abbasi Caravanserai and conclude the day at the imposing Narin Fort where will remain till late in the afternoon for photographs.